Skin cancer types: Squamous cell carcinoma symptoms

 A nail can disappear for many reasons, including an HPV infection, which can cause squamous cell carcinoma.

-This skin cancer tends to be one color, but the color can vary from one SCC to the next.
-This cancer may be:
+This skin cancer tends to be one color, but the color can vary from one squamous cell skin cancer to the next – and even within a cancer.

 Red or pink (most common)